benguz/onefact.org/content/ideas-list.md

 * Hard (although we can base our work off of [this repo](https://github.com/kexinhuang12345/clinicalBERT) and [this tutorial](https://huggingface.co/blog/how-to-train), writing bugs in machine learning software engineering is easy, and even with our training and mentorship it will be difficult to avoid)

-## Open source global mental health resource
+## Open Source Global Mental Health Resource

 ## Detailed Description